ccapdev1920T2/s11g13/README.md

 Ensure that you have [git](https://git-scm.com/downloads), [Node JS](https://nodejs.org/en/download/), and [MongoDB](https://www.mongodb.com/download-center/community) installed in your machine.

 ### Installing

-1. Clone the repository by entering the following command in your CLI:
+Entering the following commands in your CLI:

+1. Clone the repository through
 ```
 https://github.com/ccapdev1920T2/s11g1.git
 ```